ParallelMaths/parallel/pages/10-06-heroic-hidden-figures.md

 ## 1. Heroic Hidden Figures

-Parallel back in Year 7 featured a clip from film “Hidden Figures”, but it is such an incredible TRUE story that we are revisiting it.
+Back in year 7, Parallel featured a clip from the film “Hidden Figures”, but it is such an incredible TRUE story that we are revisiting it.
 Below is the trailer, but first here’s a reminder of what the film is all about.
-And, remember, it is TRUE story.
+And, remember, it is a TRUE story.

 __Hidden Figures__ tells the incredible story of Katherine Jonson, Dorothy Vaughan and Mary Jackson – brilliant African-American women working at NASA who served as the brains behind the launch into orbit of astronaut John Glenn, a stunning achievement that turned around the Space Race.
-The visionary trio crossed all gender and racial line and inspired generations.
+The visionary trio broke all the barriers put in front of them because of their gender and race, and inspired generations.

 @[youtube](RK8xHq6dfAo?end=183&rel=0)

 ::: problem id=1_1 marks=2
-__1.1.__ When Mary Jackson complains about the car being a pile of junk, Katherine Johnson says that she is welcome to ride in the bus … in particular, the back of the bus.
-She is probably referring the fact that it had been the rule in some parts of America for black men and women to sit at the back of segregate buses.
+__1.1.__ When Mary Jackson complains about the car being a pile of junk, Katherine Johnson says that she is welcome to ride in the bus... in particular, the back of the bus.
+She is probably referring the fact that it had been the rule in some parts of America for black men and women to sit at the back of segregated buses.
 It was one woman in particular who fought this injustice by refusing to give up her seat to a white passenger in Montgomery (Alabama) on 1 December 1955.

 In her autobiography, she explained why she refused to give up her seat: “People always say that I didn't give up my seat because I was tired, but that isn't true.
 I was not tired physically, or no more tired than I usually was at the end of a working day.
 I was not old, although some people have an image of me as being old then.
 I was forty-two.
 No, the only tired I was, was tired of giving in.”